-We all know that blue and yellow make green.
-We probably learned that in preschool.
-But what we probably didn’t learn from making a mess with the non-toxic, washable primary colors we used was how to mix the perfect green paint for our artwork.
+We probably learned how to mix green colours in preschool.
+But what we probably didn’t learn from making a mess with the non-toxic, washable primary colours we used was how to mix the perfect green paint for our artwork.

 This post may contain affiliate links.
 If you click a link and buy, I may receive a small commission.
 Please see my full privacy policy for details.

-To get the perfect shade of green, you first need to understand a little about color bias.
-I know, boorring, but it is important and will make your color mixing easier and far less frustrating.
+The issue usually comes down to colour bias.
+I know, boorring, but it is important and will make your colour mixing easier and far less frustrating.

-Color bias simply means that your paint color tends to lean towards another color.
-Each primary color tends to lean toward another primary color to varying degrees.
+Colour bias simply means that your paint colour tends to lean towards another colour.
+Each primary colour tends to lean toward another primary colour to varying degrees.

 For example, Prussian Blue is a cool blue with more yellow pigment.
 Therefore, it leans towards green.
 (Blue + Yellow = Green)